giantswarm/upgrade-schedule-operator/README.md

 Please note that the release version has to be an existing release higher than the current release version.
 The time has to be given in RFC822 format and UTC.
 Furthermore, only times that are at least 16 minutes in the future but not more than 6 months are accepted.
+(16 minutes to ensure that a notification about the upgrade can be sent in advance)

 ## what happens next